pranavsinghpatil/SCARF/docs/tech/python.md

 PDF_DIR.mkdir(parents=True, exist_ok=True)
 ```

-## 🧠 DSA & Problem Solving in Readify
+## 🧠 DSA & Problem Solving in SCARF

 *   **Tree Traversal**: A research paper is a tree (Title -> Sections -> Subsections -> Paragraphs).
 We parse this hierarchy to generate the Table of Contents.
 *   **String Matching**: Fuzzy matching is used to link citations `[1]` to the bibliography.